· 3 min read

 • Lift: A squeeze of lemon, applied not folded in

 The variations are a short list of what gets set against the meat.
-A light mayonnaise-and-lemon bind is the dressed reading, cooler and creamier than the buttered one.
-A few ribbons of cucumber add a water-crisp counter to the richness.
-A scatter of chopped chives lays one mild onion note across the sweetness.
-The American lobster roll is the famous relative and is a different sandwich, not a version of this one: it is built on a side-split New England bun griddled in butter, warm with drawn butter in Connecticut or cold with mayonnaise in Maine, where the bun is engineered for the job.
-The British plain-bread sandwich does the same restraint without the special roll, and that is the line between them.
+A light mayonnaise-and-lemon bind is the dressed reading, cooler and creamier than the buttered one; a few ribbons of cucumber add a water-crisp counter to the richness; a scatter of chopped chives lays one mild onion note across the sweetness.
+Each is a small accent on the same restraint rather than a reinvention.

-The lobster and the railway line
+The Lobster and the Railway

-So the lobster sandwich is older than any record of it and younger than the fishery that feeds it.
-What can be dated is the trade around it: a crab and lobster ground worked off Cromer since the early 1800s, and the railway that turned that catch into holiday food the day it reached the town in 1877.
+So the trade has firmer dates than the dish.
+The crab and lobster ground off Cromer has been fished since the early 1800s, and the railway that turned that catch into holiday food reached the town on 26 March 1877, the day the day-trippers it fed began to arrive.

 Read next